 Various aspects of array signal processing in a frequency domain are reported in the literature [Hod79, Arm74, Den78, Nar81, Web84, Shy85, Flo88, Ber86, Ree85, Man82, Kum90, Cla83, Zhu90, God95, Hin81].
 The optimum performance of the time domain and frequency domain processors are the same only when the signals in various frequency bins are independent.
 This independence assumption is mostly made in the study of frequency domain processing.
-When the assumption does not hold, the frequency domain processor may be suboptimal.
-Some of the tradeoffs and a comparison of the two processors are discussed in [Hod79, God95].
+When the assumption does not hold, the frequency domain processors are discussed in [Hod79, God95].